jigx-com/jigx-docs-examples/docs/Components/entity/entity-field.md

 :::
 ::::

-This example demonstrates the visual display and behavior of the entity-fields on this default jig.&#x20;
+This example demonstrates the visual display and behavior of the entity-fields on this default jig.

-**Examples:
+**Examples:**
-Basic** - See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/entity-field/static-data/entity-field-examples-static.jigx" target="_blank">GitHub</a>.&#x20;
+**Basic** - See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/entity-field/static-data/entity-field-examples-static.jigx).
-**Compact** - See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/entity-field/static-data/entity-field-sd-compact.jigx" target="_blank">GitHub</a>.
+**Compact** - See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/entity-field/static-data/entity-field-sd-compact.jigx).

 :::CodeblockTabs
 entity-fields-basic (static)